Bliksempie/fractured-world/chronicles/008-gravebloomer-fragments.md

 **Midgame**: A survivor in New Praga claims to have heard "the hum of sorrow"—a possible Kingpin gathering nearby.

-> "It wasn’t loud.
+> "It wasn't loud.
 It was *low*.
 Like mourning.
 Like memory turned into noise."
 <!-- /fragment-meta -->

 <!-- fragment-meta